Deothrin/howto/couchdb.md

 The last virtualhost I configured with a ProxyPass from / to http://localhost:5984.

 I had trouble starting apache originally because something was using port 80 on the host.
 Tcpview helped me narrow it down to vboxheadless, most likely docker.
-Using docker-machine I shut down the vm and checked the network settings using vboxmanager.
+Using docker-machine I shut down the vm and checked the network settings using vboxmanage.
 Sure enough port 80 was mapped from guest to host for the NAT adapter.
 I don't remember doing this but maybe a docker command created this mapping at some point.